 - Content fragments (and their variations) can be created and maintained from the Assets console

-- CF are authored and edited in the Content Fragment Editor
+- AEM content fragments are authored and edited in the Content Fragment Editor

-- They are used in the page editor by means of the Content Fragment component (referencing component)
+- They are used in the page editor by means of the Content Fragment component in AEM (referencing component)

-CF Metadata can be created when you create and author the fragment.
-Later, you can update it by viewing/editing the fragment properties from the console or by editing the Metadata when in the fragment editor.
+CF Metadata can be created when you create and author AEM Content Fragments.
+Later, you can update them by viewing/editing the fragment properties from the console or by editing the Metadata when in the fragment editor.

 CF Master and Variations

-CF Master is an integral part of the fragment.
+CF Master is an integral part of AEM content fragments.
 Every content fragment has one Master instance, which cannot be deleted.
 Master is accessible in the fragment editor under Variations.